-At Ironclad, we build software that helps legal teams achieve amazing things.
+At Ironclad, we build contracts software to take legal teams to the next level.

 Legal teams should be doing legal work, not paperwork.